oracle/weblogic-kubernetes-operator/documentation/3.4/content/userguide/platforms/environments.md

 changes, enabling you to preserve your application investment as you adopt modern cloud native infrastructure.

+Operator v3.4.4 is certified for use on PCA X9 with Kubernetes 1.24.5 and Istio 1.14.

 #### Microsoft Azure

 There are three different approaches for deploying the operator to Microsoft Azure: